 He founded the Cache Children’s Choir 27 years ago, which is still operating today with four choirs and some 300 young singers.
 He has conducted instrumental and choral ensembles across the country, including invitations to conduct his major work for orchestras and choirs, entitled “Prelude To Glory,” which was premiered by the National Symphony in Washington D.C.
 He and his wife, Cathy, are members of the OCRS.
 He currently serves as Director of Music for Fullerton First United Methodist Church.

 A performer, teacher, and advocate for the arts, Marylin serves as Artistic Director of L.A.
-Camerata, a performing arts initiative devoted to works for and by women and “others” who have been underrepresented throughout history.
+Camerata, a performing arts initiative devoted to works for and by women and “others."
 In addition to ongoing L.A.
 Camerata events, Marylin has performed historical works with the Desert Baroque Festival, Boston Camerata, and Musica Angelica.
 She holds a DMA in Early Music from USC Thornton School of Music, where she studied baroque cello and viola da gamba with Bill Skeen.
 Marylin believes fiercely in the power of the arts to affect lives and create change.
 She has over a decade of teaching experiences with students of all ages and disciplines.
 At the collegiate level, Dr. Winkle currently serves on the faculty at UCLA’s Herb Albert School of Music where she directs the Early Music Ensemble.